w3f/polguard/deployment/README.md

 2. **Manual Test Deployment**: Using Helmfile to deploy to a test namespace
 3. **Production Deployment**: Using ArgoCD for managed deployments

+The platform now uses a consolidated Docker image for all services, with different commands to run each service.

 ## Development Flow: Local

 For local development and testing, use the Docker Compose setup: